Skip to content

 FAQs on Cockroaches

-Some over the counter products will kill the roaches what you see but not get rid of the problem.
+Some over the counter products will kill the roaches that you see but will not get rid of the problem.

 Boric acid, for example, has an electrostatic charge that clings to a roach’s body as the insect walks through a treated area.
 The pest will then ingest the dust while grooming itself, killing the roach.
 However, correct application is key for this method to work.
 A pest control professional can track roach activity in your home to ensure the most effective application to get rid of a cockroach infestation.